rapid7/nexpose-client-python/README.md

 This is the official Python package for the Python Nexpose API client library.

-For assistance with using the library, to share your scripts, or to discuss different approaches, please visit the Rapid7 community: https://community.rapid7.com/
+For assistance with using the gem or to discuss different approaches, please open an issue.
+To share or discuss scripts which use the gem head over to the [Nexpose Resources](https://github.com/rapid7/nexpose-resources) project.

 Check out the [wiki](https://github.com/rapid7/nexpose-client-python/wiki) for walk-throughs and other documentation.
 Submit bugs and feature requests on the [issues](https://github.com/rapid7/nexpose-client-python/issues) page.